manjaro-sway/manjaro-sway/SUPPORT.md

 refer to `man sway-input` and the [arch wiki](https://wiki.archlinux.org/title/Sway#Keymap) for more pointers.

-### why doesn't it start with nvidia drivers?
+### Why doesn't it start with nvidia drivers?

 [perhaps you're using the proprietary ones](https://github.com/swaywm/sway/issues/490).

-### how do I disable the window focus flashing animation?
+### How do I disable the window focus flashing animation?

 ```bash
 pacman -R flashfocus
 ```

-### why do my keyboard settings from the installer have no effect?
+### Why do my keyboard settings from the installer have no effect?

 Manjaro installer controls keyboard settings using xkb, sway doesn't support it.
 Please refer [here](https://wiki.archlinux.org/title/Sway#Keymap) for help.

-### why do my auto-login settings from the installer have no effect?
+### Why do my auto-login settings from the installer have no effect?

 greetd, our login messenger, is not supported by the manjaro installer. refer [here](https://wiki.archlinux.org/title/Greetd#Autologin) for help.

-### how can I disable the night light feature?
+### How can I disable the night light feature?

 ```bash
 pacman -R wlsunset
 ```

-### how can I disable the dynamic workspace icons?
+### How can I disable the dynamic workspace icons?

 ```bash
 pacman -R sworkstyle
 ```

-### how can I disable the window auto-tiling?
+### How can I disable the window auto-tiling?

 ```bash
 pacman -R autotiling
 ```

-### how can I enable github notifications?
+### How can I enable github notifications?

 install and authenticate with the github cli: